 A similar pattern occurred with the 2005 year class from 2009-2013.
 An increase in the landings and CPUE can be seen when the 1992/1993, 1998/1999 and 2005 year classes recruit to the longline fishery.
 As the year classes gets older the catch rates decline.
 At this point the catch also gets more widely distributed over multiple year classes.
-This can be seen in 2007-2008 and
+This can be seen in 2007-2008 and 2012-2015 (Figure 9).

-2012-2014 (Figure 9).
 CPUE appears to decline as the strong year classes get older than about 6 years.
-In 2013 and 2014 catch appears to be comprised of multiple year classes with a wide distribution of fish sizes being caught as the catch rates have declined in the VTR series (Figure 10).
+From 2013 to 2015 catch appears to be comprised of multiple year classes with a wide distribution of fish sizes being caught as the catch rates have declined in the VTR series (Figure 10).

 Concern was expressed at SARC 48 (2009) with little evidence of an incoming year class, catch rates declining and the mismatch between the biomass trends predicted by the surplus production model in comparison to the observed CPUE at the end of the time series.
 However, since the 2009 assessment there is evidence of a strong year class (2005) tracking through the landings size distributions.
 In 2012 that year class has entered the large market category and as expected, there is a decline in the CPUE since 2011.
-However, there is also some evidence of a broader size distribution of the fish being caught from 2011 to 2014 which suggests the fishery is less reliant on a single year class.
-Nevertheless, some concern remains on whether another strong year class will increase CPUE and stock biomass in the future.
-At SARC 58 industry indicated that signs of another large year class has recently entered the catch but are not yet reflected in the data or projections used for that assessment.
-In this data update the extra small market category has increased in 2013.
-From 2012 to 2013 landings have more than doubled in the extra small market category (Table 3).
-There are some indications in the catch at length and increases in catch of the extra small, small and kitten categories in 2013 and 2014 which may suggest that a recent stronger year class has begun to enter the fishery.
-However, it may be too early to quantify the exact strength of this new year class at this time.
+However, there is also some evidence of a broader size distribution of the fish being caught from 2011 to 2015 which suggests the fishery is less reliant on a single year class and that larger fish remain in the population.